anoma/juvix/CODING.md

-# Juvix coding style guidelines
+# Juvix coding style guidelines for the standard library and Anoma apps

 ## General rules